My wonderful MSC Sinfonia Cruise from Durban to Mozambique Island is now published in the Air Namibia in-flight magazine, Flamingo.

 You may opt to just stay on the beach each day, but I’d recommend a walk around the island, or that you book a trip across to Inhaca Island to visit the lighthouse, go snorkelling at Santa Maria, or try your hand at sea kayaking or stand up paddling.
 There’s a local restaurant on Ithaca if you’d like the freedom of transferring across for a cold Manica beer and indulgent seafood platter.

 A question that often arises regarding cruise liners is the impact that they have on the oceans.
 You’ll be pleased to learn that each of the MSC ships has an environmental officer onboard who ensures the careful use of resources such as water and energy as well as recycling and disposal of garbage.
 Nothing goes overboard.
-Which seems right for the largest privately owned cruise company in the world with their 300-year-old history of seafaring that started in Sorrento Italy, and is now bringing passengers the world.
+This seems right for the largest privately-owned cruise company in the world with its 300-year-old history of seafaring that started in Sorrento Italy and is now bringing passengers to the world.

 The MSC Sinfonia experience has left us with memories of relaxed sun-kissed days and I would love to see her again and let her take me on another adventure.